-The Board of Directors is responsible for ensuring management fulfills its responsibilities, and reviews the results of the audit and reviews the condensed consolidated interim financial statements prior to their approval.
+The Board of Directors is responsible for ensuring management fulfills its responsibilities, and reviews the results of the audit and reviews of the audited consolidated financial statements and condensed consolidated interim financial statements prior to their approval.

-The condensed consolidated interim financial statements as at March 31, 2018, and for the periods ended March 31, 2018 and 2017, have not been reviewed or audited by the Company's independent auditors.
+The condensed consolidated interim financial statements as at September 30, 2018, and for the periods ended September 30, 2018 and 2017, have not been reviewed or audited by the Company's independent auditors.